trambarhq/relaks-django-data-source/README.md

 Log out from a Django server. `logoutURL` is the [REST endpoint for logging out](https://django-rest-auth.readthedocs.io/en/latest/api_endpoints.html#basic). `denyURLs` is the list of URLs from which authorization will be removed.
 It can typically be omitted.

 An `deauthorization` event will occur afterward.
 This give you a chance to remove a saved authorization token.

+A change event will also occur after the data source removed cached queries.

 ### delete